susanaflores/project4/project04-architecture.md

 - Movie has a plot
 - Movie has a trailer
 - Movie has characters
-- Movie has awards

 #### Taxonomy:

 - Movie Name
   - Overview
     - Plot
-    - Trailer
     - Characters
       - Character Photo
       - Character Name
       - Actor Name
-  - Awards
-    - Awards Won
+    - Trailer

 #### Choreography:

 The method that will be used is category.
-Each movie will have the three categories[ Overview, Characters, Awards] with their respective sub-categories.
-The sub-categories under overview are plot and trailer.
-The character category will have the character's photo, name, and the actor's name.
-The last category will be awards.
-We will be making a table with the awards they've won.
+Each movie will have the two categories[(Overview and Trailer].
+The sub-categories under overview are plot and characters.
+The character sub-category will have the character's photo, name, and the actor's name.
+The trailer is on it's own.
+It will just be a video.